How many public schools in the United States have closed?

 In 2021–22, there were 755 school closures, including 571 regular schools, 71 special education schools, 7 vocational schools, and 106 alternative schools.

 |Number and enrollment of public elementary and secondary schools that have closed, by school level, type, and charter status: School years 2010–11 through 2021–22|

 |Secondary and high||428||458||443||497||437||317||343||387||315||244||248||171|

 |Prior year enrollment of schools that have closed|

-NOTE: The closure of a school does not necessarily mean that a building is no longer used for educational purposes.
+NOTE: Data in this table represent the 50 states and the District of Columbia.
+This table indicates the school year by which the school no longer operated (it closed between that school year and the prior school year).
+The closure of a school does not necessarily mean that a building is no longer used for educational purposes.
 A single school may share a building with another school, or one school may be housed in several buildings.